-1) Correlation between equity price risk and credit risk
+(1) Correlation between equity price risk and credit risk

-Data constraints forced us to estimate the correlation between equity price risk and credit risk using equity price data and bond price data for a very limited period of time (fiscal year 1997).
+Data constraints forced us to estimate the correlation between equity price risk and credit risk using equity price data and bond price data for a very limited period of time (fiscal 1997).
 This was a somewhat peculiar period, however, since it was at this time that the slumping economy caused credit risks to begin to emerge in the markets.
-On-going risk management will require further analysis of the relationship between the two risks in other economic environments.
-As a measure of credit risk, we used the spread over Libor of corporate bonds, but we would note that the secondary market for bonds is still developing in Japan, and there will therefore need to be further study of measurement selection and analytical methods as credit risk-related markets develop, including the expected expansion in the market for liquidated credits.
-Finally, additional study will be needed into the acceptability of the various assumptions underlying our estimate of expected default probability, and the handling of clients for whom there is no equity price or bond price information observable in the markets.
+Ongoing risk management requires further analysis of the relationship between the two risks in other economic environments.
+As a measure of credit risk, we used the spread over Libor of corporate bonds, but we note that the secondary market for bonds is still developing in Japan, and further study is therefore needed on measurement selection and analytical methods as credit risk-related markets develop, including the expected expansion in the market for liquidated credits.
+Finally, additional study is needed on the acceptability of the various assumptions underlying our estimate of expected default probability, and the handling of clients for whom there is no equity price or bond price information observable in the markets.

-2) Analysis of term profit or loss sensitivity
+(2) Analysis of term profit or loss sensitivity

-This paper discussed a sensitivity analysis technique that focused on short-term changes in asset value.
-However, from the perspective of risk management in medium and long-term bank operations, there will also need to be sensitivity analysis that focuses on accounting profit or loss for the term.
-One example of an approach that might be taken would be to posit asset and liability change scenarios that take account of funding costs of equities, reserves and write-offs of loans for the term.
+This paper discussed a sensitivity analysis technique that focused on shortterm changes in asset value.
+However, from the perspective of risk management in medium- and long-term bank operations, also needed is sensitivity analysis that focuses on accounting profit or loss for the term.
+One possible approach is to posit asset and liability change scenarios that take account of funding costs of equities, reserves, and write-offs of loans for the term.
 One could then create scenarios in which risk factors change based on the correlation between equity price fluctuations and default probability, and work from there to estimate term profit or loss sensitivity.